-In the case of fraud, the work of the student will not be assessed and the examination board is informed.
-The examination board can exclude the student from participation in the relevant exam for a maximum period of 1 year.
-In the case of preconceived fraud, the examination board can exclude the student from participation in (any) exams for a maximum period of 1 year.
+In the case of fraud, the student has the right to finish the exam.
+The examination supervisor informs the examiner.
+The work of the student will not be assessed and the Examination Board is informed.
+The Examination Board can exclude the student from participation in the relevant exam for a maximum period of 1 year.
+In the case of preconceived fraud, the Examination Board can exclude the student from participation in (any) exams for a maximum period of 1 year.

 Fraud is defined in the general UT Students' Charter 2023-2024.